A tale of two shuffle algebras: The double shuffle algebra with spectral parameters

 can be expressed using relations \squiggly{\eqref{eqn:ext rel 4 aff new}--\eqref{eqn:ext rel 5 aff new}, \eqref{eqn:formula 1 final}--\eqref{eqn:formula 2 final} and \eqref{eqn:e plus minus final}} as:

 where the coefficients and the various $x_i'',y_i'',\gamma$ are the same ones as in \eqref{eqn:ab}.
 The reason for the latter fact is that the squiggly underlined relations above match each other pairwise.
-It is clear that $\Upsilon$ applied to the right-hand side of \eqref{eqn:ab} is precisely the right hand side of \eqref{eqn:ups a ups b}, thus completing the proof.
+By its very definition in \eqref{eqn:iso big}, $\Upsilon$ applied to the right-hand side of \eqref{eqn:ab} is precisely the right hand side of \eqref{eqn:ups a ups b}, thus completing the proof.

 \end{proof}

 We will now study the bialgebra pairing between $\tCA^+$ and $\tCA^-$ in more detail, with the goal of proving certain formulas that will be used in \cite{Rectangular}.
 Let us consider the restriction of the pairing \eqref{eqn:pairing aff ext} to the following subalgebras: